HiinEnkelte/carrion-baggage/README.md

   * If you've got the ontology open, close it (click the X next to the filename in the middle top pane)
   * File > Refresh (or F5)
   * Open (or re-open) the ontology

-### Conflicts

-Anyway, if a push fails, email me and we'll work it out.
-My changes are (or should be) programmatic, so I can re-do them without much effort.

-Email me and we'll work it out.
-My changes are (or should be) programmatic, so I can re-do them without much effort.